aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 call is made to DynamoDB :

-If the `TableName` in the request does not refer to an [encrypted-table](#encrypted-table), the Scan request MUST be unchanged.
+If the `TableName` in the request does not refer to an [encrypted-table](#encrypted-table), the Query request MUST be unchanged.

 Otherwise

-The Query request MUST NOT refer to any legacy parameters, specifically AttributesToGet, KeyConditions, QueryFilter and ConditionalOperator MUST be `None`.
+The Query request MUST NOT refer to any legacy parameters, specifically AttributesToGet, KeyConditions, QueryFilter and ConditionalOperator MUST NOT be set.

 The request MUST be [altered](#queryinputforbeacons) to transform any references to encrypted attributes into references to beacons.